 * To be adjusted using consolidated operating profit growth rate compared with other companies.

-With regard to the target of performance evaluation indicators for annual bonuses, in principle, the consolidated performance forecast for the next fiscal year at the time of the announcement of financial results at the end of the current fiscal year shall be applied (For operating earnings of the business for which the Officer is responsible, the figures on which the consolidated performance forecast was based shall be used.).
+With regard to the target of consolidated operating profit for annual bonuses, in principle, consolidated operating profit for the current period planned in the Medium-Term Management Strategy shall be applied (For operating earnings of the business for which the Executive Officer is responsible, planned consolidated operating earnings from the relevant business sector shall be used.).

 «Stock-based compensation (Medium- to Long-term Incentive Remuneration)*»

 Stock-based compensation shall be a system that utilizes a trust for the purpose of achieving the sharing of a common profit awareness with shareholders.
-This shall be used as an incentive for improving the medium- to long-term corporate value of the Group and under which the Company's shares and cash equivalent to the proceeds from the realization of the Company's shares shall be delivered and paid (hereinafter referred to as "Delivered, etc.") in accordance with one's job position, upon retirement from the post of Executive Officers.
+This shall be used as an incentive for improving the medium- to long-term corporate value of the Group and under which the Company's common shares and cash equivalent to the proceeds from the realization of the Company's common shares (hereinafter referred to as "the Company's Stock, etc.") shall be granted in accordance with one's job position, upon retirement from the post of Executive Officers.
 No performance conditions nor stock price conditions shall be set with respect to the shares to be delivered.

 Please note that in the case of a non-resident staying in Japan, different treatment may be applied under laws or for any other relevant circumstances.

-* The Officers' remuneration system adopts a structure called BIP (Board Incentive Plan) and grants to the Executive Officers the shares of the Company's common stock, etc. It is an incentive plan to accumulate points to be given to Executive Officers in accordance with their positions for each three consecutive fiscal year (initially from Fiscal 2021 to Fiscal 2023) (the "Applicable Period"), and to grant the shares of the Company's common stock equivalent to 70% of such accumulated points (shares less than one unit shall be disregarded) and cash equivalent to realized value of the shares of the Company's common stock equivalent to the remaining accumulated points as compensation to Executive Officers after their retirement.
+* The Officers' remuneration system adopts a structure called BIP (Board Incentive Plan) and grants to the Executive Officers the shares of the Company's Stock, etc. During the trust period, it is an incentive plan to accumulate points to be given to Executive Officers, and to grant the shares of the Company's common stock equivalent to 70% of such accumulated points (shares less than one unit shall be disregarded) and cash equivalent to realized value of the shares of the Company's common stock equivalent to the remaining accumulated points as compensation to Executive Officers after their retirement.
 One point is deemed equal to one share of the Company's common stock, and if a stock split or reverse stock split occurs during the trust period, the number of the Company's shares per point shall be adjusted according to the stock split ratio or reverse stock split ratio of the Company's shares.
-The maximum number of points to be given to Executive Officers during the initial Applicable Period shall be 350,000 points in total.
+The maximum number of points to be given to Executive Officers during the three fiscal years including current fiscal year (from FY2024 to FY2026) shall be 140,000 points in total.

 (Status of audits performed by the Audit Committee)

-Kazuhiko Takeda, a member of the Audit Committee, has extensive knowledge of finance and accounting through his experience as CFO at major subsidiaries of listed companies.
+Kazuhiko Takeda, Chairperson of the Audit Committee, has extensive knowledge of finance and accounting through his experience as CFO at major subsidiaries of listed companies.

-The Audit Committee examines the status of the development and operation of the internal control system, the status of the development and operation of the internal control system for financial reporting, the status of measures for work place safety, the status of the preparation and implementation of measures to enhance the internal control system, the status of the implementation of measures to comply with the Antimonopoly Act, the appropriateness of auditing methods and the results of audits by Accounting Auditors, as well as other matters.
+The Audit Committee examines the status of the operation of the internal control system, the status of risks and countermeasures in implementing the Medium-term Management Strategy, the status of measures for work place safety, the status of initiatives to sustainability issues, including compliance with the Antimonopoly Act, the appropriateness of auditing methods and the results of audits by Accounting Auditors, as well as other matters.

-Full-time Members of the Audit Committee attend important meetings such as the Strategic Management Committee, the Group's Management Committee, Budget Deliberation, Monozukuri and R&D Strategy Meetings and the Governance Deliberative Council, and make comments or suggestions on matters of concern.
+Full-time Members of the Audit Committee attend important meetings such as the Strategic Management Committee, the Group's Management Committee, Budget Deliberation, Monozukuri and R&D Strategy Meetings and the Sustainability Deliberative Council, as well as conduct on-site audits of locations both inside and outside Japan, including affiliates, and make comments or suggestions on matters of concern.
 Regular meetings are also held with the Chief Executive Officer, as well as individual discussions with Executive Officers, to exchange opinions.
-In addition, they receive reports from each division of the Strategic Headquarters and professional CoE division on a regular or timely basis and make suggestions or recommendations.
+In addition, they receive reports from each division of the Corporate on a regular or timely basis and make suggestions or recommendations.
 Details thereof are shared with the Audit Committee in a timely manner.

 (Status of internal audits)

-As of June 28, 2022, the Audit Dept. of the Strategic Headquarters and the Audit Dept. of in-house companies, which are departments in charge of internal audits, consist of 31 persons, including each General Manager of each Audit Dept. They are responsible for conducting internal audit work on the instructions of the responsible Executive Officer in cooperation with the Audit Committee to investigate whether internal control systems are developed and applied in an appropriate manner.
-They also audit the effectiveness and efficiency of company operations across the Group, the credibility of financial reports, the state of asset preservation and use, the risk management status, and the state of compliance with laws and regulations, and internal rules and standards, based on internal audit plans approved by the responsible Executive Officer and the Audit Committee.
+As of June 26, 2024, the Internal Audit Div. of the Corporate and the Internal Audit Dept. of in-house companies, which are departments in charge of internal audits, consist of 29 persons, including each General Manager of each Audit Dept. is responsible for conducting internal audit work on the instructions of the responsible Executive Officers in cooperation with the Audit Committee to investigate the effectiveness and efficiency of company operations across the Group, the credibility of financial reports, the state of asset preservation and use, the risk management status, and the state of compliance with laws and regulations, and internal rules and standards, based on the internal audit plans approved by the responsible Executive Officers and the Audit Committee.
+They also share information with and work closely with the Accounting Auditor to conduct audits.
+The Internal Audit Div. of the Corporate regularly reports the results of Group-wide audits to the responsible Executive Officer and the Audit Committee, and the responsible Executive Officer regularly reports the results of Group-wide audits to the Board of Directors.